zeiktuvai/GB-ServerManager/README.md

 ### Features
 - Add existing installed servers to manage
+- Create a new server with a few clicks and it will download the Ground Branch server to a new folder and set the Server.Ini with your settings.
+- Checks for updates each time the server is started or restarted (after the timeout).
 - Set launch options for the server
 - Run and open the log window right from the app
 - The app will check to see if the servers are running every 5 minutes, and update the status of the running servers in the UI every 30 seconds.